GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/landing-zone/README.md

 This landing zone will deploy the following folder structure and projects.

-*Assume folder unless identity as a project*
+*Assume folder unless identified as a project*

 ```
 Infrastructure: